As an Amazon Associate we earn from qualifying purchases.

 I have been wanting to create a margarita recipe for quite sometime now.
 Living in San Diego, margaritas are a cherished tradition here like fish tacos and carne asada fries.
 I mean, what would Taco Tuesday be without a refreshing margarita in your hand?

 Whether shaken, blended, in a fishbowl or mason jar, the margarita is by far the #1 tequila cocktail.
-In our version, we’ll be adding cranberry to maintain the balance of sweet and sour, along with complementing the often overlooked orange notes of the cocktail.
+In my version, I’ll be adding cranberry to maintain the balance of sweet and sour, along with complementing the often overlooked orange notes of the cocktail.

 What is a Margarita?